nbms12/n8n-sample-workflow/triggers/triggers.md

-triggers are first component which activates workflow types of triggers are : manual , on app event , schedule
+triggers are first component which activates workflow types of triggers are : manual , on app event , schedule, on webhook and on form_submission

 scenerio 1 :  validate 2 numbers every 8:30 pm IST and send email if both are equal